oneapi-src/oneDNN/tests/benchdnn/doc/benchdnn_general_info.md

 * `SKIPPED`.
 Same as `LISTED` but the execution was stopped intentionally for the reason given in the short description, e.g. `CASE_NOT_SUPPORTED` or `SKIP_IMPL_HIT`.
+* `INVALID_ARGUMENTS`.
+It means that the library API returned an error due to incorrect argument values.
+It is treated as a failure.
 * `UNIMPLEMENTED`.
 It means that the library does not have an implementation for a requested problem.
 It is treated as a failure.
 * `EXECUTED`.
 It means that a problem was run, and the library execution call